 - Goals for the surgery.

 It is strongly advised that patients are as honest with the surgeon as possible at this consultation so they can gather accurate information about you.
-Being open and honest allows the surgeon to formulate a clear picture of the patient's health and in turn, allows them to make decisions that are appropriate.
-If the information provided is not accurate, patients may hinder the surgeon's ability to make good decisions about the care offered.
+Being open and honest allows the surgeon to formulate a clear picture of the patient's health and, in turn, allows them to make appropriate decisions.
+Conversely, if the information provided is not accurate, patients may hinder the surgeon's ability to make good decisions about the care offered.
 Furthermore, it is in the patient's best interests for the surgeon to have a true idea of their personal goals for the rhinoplasty.
-This way, they can assure patients whether or not their goals are realistic and as a result, patients are more likely to be happy with the final results.
+This way, they can assure patients whether or not their goals are realistic, and as a result, patients are more likely to be happy with the final results.

 While the consultation is an opportunity for the surgeon to ask questions, it is also the time when patients get to ask any questions they may have.
-It is recommended that patients spend some time thinking of questions beforehand and writing them down.
-Consequently, patients will feel prepared and are less likely to forget to ask the things that are important to them.
+Therefore, it is recommended that patients spend some time thinking of questions beforehand and writing them down.
+Consequently, patients will feel prepared and less likely to forget to ask what is important to them.
 Below is a list of questions patients may like to ask: